-Obsessive-compulsive disorder (OCD) is a mental health diagnosis in which people experience recurring thoughts, ideas, and sensations (obsessions) that make them feel a strong urge to repeat specific actions or behaviors (compulsions).
+Obsessive-Compulsive Disorder (OCD) is a mental health diagnosis that is characterized by a pattern of unpleasant thoughts and anxieties (obsessions) that cause you to engage in repetitive actions (compulsions).
+These compulsive thoughts and behaviors disrupt daily life and cause severe distress.
 If not properly managed, these actions and behaviors can significantly interfere with an individual’s ability to function in their daily life.

 It is normal for individuals to experience distressing thoughts or repetitive practices, however, this behavior does not necessarily disrupt their daily life.
 For people with OCD, these thoughts are persistent and can be characterized by rigid behaviors.
 Being unable to perform these practices can cause great distress and severe anxiety.

 OCD treatment is effective as soon as symptoms start to appear, regardless of an individual’s age.
 According to the Anxiety & Depression Association of America (ADAA), OCD affects 2.2 million adults, which roughly equates to 1% of the U.S. population.
 One-third of the affected adults report that their first symptoms occurred during childhood.